 The Institutes's second level reporting class.
 The Institute offers a menu of choices of beat-based reporting classes, designed to sharpen the student’s ability to identify a good story, report it out fully and write it well across genres.
 Beats range from the geographical (New York neighborhoods) to government and politics and the courts, to arts and culture.
 The offerings, in both print, broadcast and converged formats, vary semester by semester.
 Broadcast students must take a broadcast-specific section.

 The Institute's third level reporting class.
 Again, these courses are subject-specific, much like The Beat courses, but the emphasis is on completing the graduation portfolio with a heavily reported piece of narrative, explanatory or investigative work reported and written in this course.
 Students will produce a major piece of narrative, explanatory or investigative writing of 3,000 to 5,000 words in length.
-These pieces will be eligible to compete for publication in a new Institute webzine under the direction of Pete Hamill, an Institute Distinguished Writer in Residence, and Alyssa Katz, the former editor of the award-winning investigative publication City Limits.
 The course is offered in print, broadcast and converged formats.
 Broadcast students must take a broadcast-specific section.

 IMPORTANT: Only one course may be taken from each of the following categories.
 The courses offered in each category vary by semester; take a look at recent course listings for examples.

 A variety of lectures and seminars that examine the role of journalists and journalism itself as they function in the wider culture.